lynnlilu/lynnlilu.github.io/_pages/about.md

 News
 =====
-\[Sep.
-2022\] One paper was conditionally accepted by ACM SenSys 2022, which is completed by my advised Ph.D. student Qianniu Chen.
+\[Oct.
+2022\] One paper was accepted by ACM SenSys 2022, which is completed by my advised Ph.D. student Qianniu Chen.
 Congratulations!

 \[Aug.
 2022\] One poster paper was accepted by ACM MobiCom 2022.